Dreamlone/atowpy/README.md

 | team_loyal_hippo_v2_d6020e5c-d553-4262-acfa-cb16ab34cc86.csv |  model_v2.pkl  | [4ef2b](https://github.com/Dreamlone/atowpy/commit/4ef2b071f81fa161f053e0273051e7386aa78494) |              Default sklearn random forest with both numerical and basic categorical features (using one hot encoding)              |
 |                                                              |                |                                                                                                                                         |                                                                                                                                     |

-To get submission file with desired version, switch to commit, go to `examples` folder and launch script `predict.py` - it will generate prediction dataframe with desired file name (if the model exists).
+To get submission file with desired version, switch to commit (using for example `git reset --hard COMMIT`, where COMMIT is a commit hash), go to `examples` folder and launch script `predict.py` - it will generate prediction dataframe with desired file name (if the model exists).

 If there is a need to fit the model first (it might happen if serialized model was too big to fit into